ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 may have been dropped by the leader in the previous step.

 Next, the helper processes the Transition messages from the leader.
-If any leader Transition contains an unrecognized nonce, the Helper should send a Transition with `tran_type = Failed` and `TransitionError = unrecognized-nonce`.
+If any leader Transition contains an unrecognized nonce, the Helper sends a Transition with `tran_type = failed` and `TransitionError = unrecognized-nonce`.
 Otherwise, it constructs a transition as described in {{prep-helper}}.
 If any state transition results in INVALID, the helper MUST abort with error "XXX".

+[CP: It may be better to go to INVALID, rather than FAILED, if we get a nonce we don't recognize.
+Our thinking is that sending a nonce that the client hasn't seen before is tentamount to sending a malformed aggregate request, and it may be best to treat these the same.]

 Next, the helper constructs an AggregateResp containing its next flight of Transition messages and it updated state.
 The messages MUST appear in the same